OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 ---
 ## Core principals of new design
 One of the most important changes to the design is the independent building and releasing of functional modules.
-The current design has large complex components that are hard to test and configure with unclear responsibilities.
+The current design has large components that are hard to test and configure with a large set of responsibilties.

 ### Functional modules / services
 The new design works with smaller, functional modules.